Shinji Ikari: Neon Genesis Evangelion

 In the second third of the series, Shinji, Rei, and Asuka face more Angels, and Shinji begins bonding with his peers, especially Asuka, becoming more confident and assertive.
-When they are sent to fight the Angel Leliel, Shinji, receiving praise from Gendo and improving his synchronization scores, accepts his role as an Evangelion pilot.
-He decides to attack on his own but is sucked into a parallel universe by Leliel called the Dirac Sea, and within it, he confronts the Angel and his inner self; he is freed from the Angel by Yui, whose soul is within the Eva.

-After Shinji is forced to fight Eva-03, controlled by the Angel Bardiel, with his classmate Toji Suzahara trapped inside, he decides to quit Nerv.
-Meanwhile, Angel Zeruel mutilates the other Evangelion units and defeats Rei and Asuka.
+When they are sent to fight the Angel Leliel in "Splitting of the Breast", Shinji, receiving praise from Gendo and improving his synchronization scores, accepts his role as an Evangelion pilot.
+He decides to attack on his own but Leliel sucks him into a parallel universe called the Dirac Sea, and within it, he confronts the Angel and his inner self; Yui, whose soul resides within the Eva, frees him from the Angel.
+After the Angel Bardiel takes control of Eva-03, trapping his classmate Toji Suzahara inside, Shinji has to fight the unit and decides to quit Nerv.
+Meanwhile, the Angel Zeruel mutilates the other Evangelion units and defeats Rei and Asuka.
 After talking with his mentor and Misato's lover, Ryoji Kaji, Shinji returns to Nerv to protect the city.
-He merges with its unit and frees the Evangelion; however, he is trapped in its core for a month.
-Rei sacrifices herself in the battle against the Angel Armisael to save Shinji, and she is later revived through one of her clones.
+He merges with his unit and frees the Evangelion; however, its core traps him for a month.
+Rei sacrifices herself in the battle against the Angel Armisael to save Shinji, and Nerv replaces her with a new clone in the episode "Rei III".
 Asuka runs away and falls into a coma, and Toji and Kensuke flee Tokyo-3.
 These events cause Shinji to fall into depression.
 In the twenty-fourth episode, he meets Kaworu Nagisa, Asuka's substitute pilot, and they bond.
-Kaworu turns out to be the final Angel, and Shinji is forced to kill him.
+Shinji discovers that Kaworu is the final Angel, and kills him.
 After Kaworu's death, Instrumentality begins, and the souls of humanity unite in a collective consciousness.
 Shinji confronts his traumas and why he acts the way he does.
 After talking with most of the Evangelion cast and seeing a version of himself in a world where he leads a normal life, Shinji becomes aware of his potential and realizes the importance of his thoughts.
-He is congratulated by the rest of the cast.
+The rest of the cast congratulates him.